necojackarc/dotfiles/README.md

 ### Set computer-specific environment variables

-When you'd like to set environent varilabs that you don't like to commit to the repo but want to set as regular environment variables applied to the logged-in user, you can use a `~/.env` file.
+When you'd like to set environment variables that you don't like to commit to the repo but want to set as regular environment variables applied to the logged-in user, you can use a `~/.env` file.
 `~/.env` is loaded in .profile, so place `.env` in your home directory.

 ### Set directory-specific environment variables

-`direnv` allows you to set directory-specifi variables by placing `.envrc` in the target directory.
+`direnv` allows you to set directory-specific variables by placing `.envrc` in the target directory.
 That file is loaded and unloaded when you get into and get out of that directory.

 ### Show `***DANGER***` in the prompt message